Chemakum people

-Today Chimakum people are enrolled in three federally recognized tribes: the Skokomish, Jamestown S'Klallam, and Port Gamble S'Klallam tribes, although lineage is not traceable at present.
+Today, Chimakum people are enrolled in three federally recognized tribes: the Skokomish, Jamestown S'Klallam, and Port Gamble S'Klallam tribes, although lineage is not traceable at present.

 Population

 The Chimakum population was estimated at 400 in 1780 and 90 in 1855.
 The Census of 1910 enumerated just three, according to the census of Franz Boas.
 The three remaining tribe members spoke only broken Chimakum language.
 In the present day there are people who identify as Chimakums or descendants of Chimakums.

 Language

 The Chemakum language was one of two Chimakuan languages and very similar to the Quileute language.
 It is now extinct.
 It was spoken until the 1940s on the east side of the Olympic Peninsula between Port Townsend and Hood Canal.
 The name Chimakum (or Chemakum) is an Anglicized version of a Salishan word for the Chimakum people, such as the Twana word čə́bqəb [t͡ʃə́bqəb] (earlier [t͡ʃə́mqəm]).

 In 1890 anthropologist Franz Boas found only three speakers of the Chemakum language, and they spoke it imperfectly.
 The Census of 1910 reflects only three speakers of broken Chemakum dialect.

 Language was considered to be a primary communication barrier between the tribes of the Peninsula.
 Each tribe was known to have their own dialect, including the Chimakum, making communication for trading and other purposes difficult between the Chimakum and other tribes.
 The Chimakum language is a tribal language thought to be similar in lexicographic and phonetic aspect with very little diversion to the Quileute language, implying that the Chimakum, Salishan and Wakashan tribes may be proved to be genetically related.

 The Chimakum language was described as "unintelligible to their neighbors" and other tribal members described the language as "speak like birds", citing this language barrier along with a predisposition for violence and disagreement with neighboring tribes for their demise.
 It is thought that marriage and interbreeding amongst tribes may account for some linguistic similarity.

-Franz Boaz, considered one of the main authorities on local Indian linguistics, cites a tribal member named Louise as his source for over 1200 original Chimakum words and dialects.
-Louise, a dual speaker of both Clallam and Chimakum, was able to verbally recite words for Boaz to document into his extensive logging of local Native American Languages in the Pacific Northwest Region.
+Franz Boas, considered one of the main authorities on local Indian linguistics, cites a tribal member named Louise as his source for over 1200 original Chimakum words and dialects.
+Louise, a dual speaker of both Clallam and Chimakum, was able to verbally recite words for Boas to document into his extensive logging of local Native American Languages in the Pacific Northwest Region.